kameron-sugino/Basics-of-16S-sequence-processing-on-SGE-cluster-servers/20230816_Workshop_code_QIIME_job.md

     ###
     #greengenes2 annotations
-    # See this link for more infor on gg2 and how to use it:
+    # See this link for more info on gg2 and how to use it:
       # https://forum.qiime2.org/t/introducing-greengenes2-2022-10/25291

     # need to download the database